Want to sound more natural in English?

 Skills like softening your language, showing enthusiasm, demonstrating authority, and politely disagreeing.
-Giving compliments, making invitations, and introducing yourself to new people.
+Skills like giving compliments, making invitations, and introducing yourself to new people.

-Skills like expressing your emotions and attitude through stress and intonation, common expressions that actually reflect your ideas, and conversation strategies that help you achieve your goals by keeping communication going.
+Skills like expressing your emotions and attitude through stress and intonation, common phrases that actually reflect your ideas, and conversation strategies that help you achieve your goals by keeping communication going.